The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 8. Engage in breathing exercises daily

-If you found this post helpful or have any vagus nerve experiences that you'd like to share, please do in the comments below.
+If you found this post helpful or have any vagus nerve or vagal toning experiences that you'd like to share, please do so in the comments below.

 1. Bethany Stringham on September 27, 2020 at 3:14 pm